Student Protection Plan

-Consulted with the College Student Union and the Class Representative Committee on 19th July, 2018
+Consultation: with Student Union and Student Representative Committee on19th July 2018

 1.1.
-The document has been developed to provide assurance to current and future students and the Office of Students (OFS) that the College has appropriate arrangements in place to protect the quality and continuation of study for its students in case of non-continuation of courses.
+The document has been developed to assure current and future students and the Office of Students (OFS) that the college has appropriate arrangements in place to protect the quality and continuation of study for its students in case of non-continuation of courses.

 1.2.
 This plan has been made available to our staff and all our current and potential students.

 1.3.
 The college has taken reasonable steps to ensure that approved course programmes are run without any variations.
 However, the college is prepared for any unforeseen changes and is ready to protect its learners when required.

 - Our Commitment

 2.1.
 The college is committed to consulting with the student body about planned changes to the programmes before the implementation.
 Any impact on students will always be considered when deciding to proceed with any changes.

 2.2.
 The college is committed to delivering the news about any change transparently and openly.